BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 The conversation

 Carol Tulloch: Well, what’s lovely [about] these portraits by Simeon Solomon [is] initially I just saw the first 2, the side portrait and Fanny looking down towards the ground, but I’d not seen the full-on face portrait of Fanny, which gives you a range of perspectives and more of in the round, if you like, although we don’t see the back of her head.
 I think, for me, it’s Fanny Eaton as she was, rather than being styled to represent another cultural group, another group of difference but because you can barely see her clothes, [the] garment she’s wearing is colourless.
 The focus is on her hair, on her face, [and] of course her beautiful features.
-If you can come back to this idea of what is beautiful and beauty, prior to us starting this conversation we were both saying, you know, ‘What products was she using?
+If we can come back to this idea of what is beautiful and beauty, prior to us starting this conversation we were both saying, ‘What products was she using?
 Is her hair natural or did she plait it in some way?’
 Which was perfectly legitimate at that time.

-What I love [about her profile, are] the waves from the roots from of her hair and then [how] it just fans out and it’s almost like a bob, so that’s much more early 20th century, whereas the third portrait, which is more full frontal, again, you can see the thickness of her hair and that volume, but quite short.
+What I love [about her profile, are] the waves from the roots of her hair and then [how] it just fans out and it’s almost like a bob, that’s much more early 20th century, whereas the third portrait, which is more full frontal, again, you can see the thickness of her hair and that volume, but short.
 It’s quite interesting because in the first [side] portraits you can’t get a sense of her eyes.
-As you can see, it’s just a side view or her eyelids are closed, but again, in this third study, her eyes are so big, just awake.
+As you can see, it’s a side view her eyelids are closed, but again, in this third study, her eyes are so big, just awake.
 There’s an engagement with the shape of her lips and the shape of her nose.
-The thing I thought when I first saw these, [was about] some of the work that I have done, particularly in the 19th century in Jamaica, [where] mainly it’s been market women, domestics, so a lot of them had their hair covered.
+The thing I thought when I first saw these, [was about] some of the research that I have done, particularly in the 19th century in Jamaica, [where] mainly it’s been market women, domestics, a lot of them had their hair covered.

 It was really rare, except for on Sundays, that [in] photographs of these women, that you could see their hair.
-I just had a quick look at some of the paintings in, for example, the Black Victorians by Jan Marsh, and the Entangled Pass catalogue for the exhibition of the same name.
+I just had a quick look at some of the paintings in, for example, the ‘Black Victorians’ by Jan Marsh, and the ‘Entangled Pasts’ catalogue for the exhibition of the same name.
 And there are so many women in there, [where for] their hair, it’s not about the covered head, but it’s about, accentuating or recognising their hair and the quality of their hair.
 There’s one of a recently found photograph of Mary Seacole and a painting and [for] both documentations, she’s actually got quite long hair, but then the way that the ripples of the roots of her hair [go] out is almost the same here, as Fanny Eaton.
-It made me think, ‘Okay, how many women depicted at that time, you see their hair?’
-And there are lots and I didn’t really thought about that, and the quality of their hair and the thickness of it, and we know that, in that, some of the racist language to do with Black people, whether male or female, their hair would be seen as ‘wool’ and a negative representation of that.
-In the images that I’ve seen, it’s a real accentuating the beauty of hair that Black women, or mixed heritage, mixed race women, had.
+It made me think, ‘Okay, how many women depicted at that time, do you see their hair?’
+And there are lots and I didn’t really think about that, and the quality of their hair and the thickness of it, and we know that, some of the racist language to do with Black people, whether male or female, their hair would be seen as ‘wool’ and a negative representation of that.
+In the images that I’ve seen, it’s about accentuating the beauty of hair that Black women, or mixed heritage women, had.

-TA: Going back to these drawings, I think what really stood out to me about her hair is how very simple they are.
+TA: Going back to these drawings, I think what really stood out to me about her hair is how simple they are.
 It’s quite timeless in terms of the representation of Fanny Eaton as a model.
 I’m really drawn to the concept of muses for artists and painters, photographers, film-makers in general.
 What do you think of Fanny Eaton as a muse?

 CT: I completely agree about how Fanny was used as a model.
-The pre-Raphaelite artists were very drawn to her, in terms of different forms of representations that she could use.
+The pre-Raphaelite artists were very drawn to her, in terms of different forms of representations that she could be.
 In terms of the word ‘muse’ and what we are trying to do today is that ‘muse’ can mean commutate, meditate, reflect, contemplate, ruminate, think over, think about, consider, chew over, deliberate, ponder, which like these studies, be absorbed in thought, be a study, dream, daydream, being in a trance, or reverie.
 I think it can be a form of reflection.
-All of those different ways of thinking about what a muse can be and musing or thinking about something fits in well with what we’re trying to do today, but also what these drawings of Fanny Eaton can inspire us to think about [when] talk about past, present, future interconnectedness, if you’re going to look at something.
+All of those different ways of thinking about what a muse can be and musing or thinking about something fits in well with what we’re trying to do today, but also what these drawings of Fanny Eaton can inspire us to think about [when] we talk about past, present, future interconnectedness, if you’re going to look at something.

 It’s about moments of truth.
 If a younger generation comes across these images, then there’s that connection and they can see themselves in that past and not in the usual way of enslavement, but in a different context.